MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

 ![Guides Usage report](media/analytics-guides-usage-overview.PNG "Guides Usage report")

 You can also use Guides Analytics to drill into detailed time-tracking information at the task and step levels.
-For example, use the Process Time Tracking report to answer the following questions:
+For example, use the Process Time-Tracking report to answer the following questions:

 - Which step of a guide takes the most time?